cobianzo/tesim-map-2025/README.md

 - We downloaded the site using httrack, it is in `/Sites/httrack-3.49.2/tesim-enicbc.eu`
 - /Sites/httrack-3.49.2/tesim-enicbc.eu , run apache in localhost:9000.
   - the index.php calls the snippet-for-web.php, in this project.
-  - the http://localhost is always pointing to /Sites, so the .env has to
+  ~~- the http://localhost is always pointing to /Sites, so the .env has to~~ using getBaseUrl isntead
   - go to the folder `/Sites/httrack-3.49.2/tesim-enicbc.eu/wp-content/themes/understrap-child-master/tesim-map-react-snippet/`
   - `git pull` from the `https://bitbucket.org/cobianzoltddreamteam/tesim-map-react-built/src/master/` project